-Which Is the Best Way to Enter into the Industry?
+Which Is the Best Way to Enter the Industry?

-Well we have seen the key access points and what headhunter firms look for, but what about venture capitalists themselves?
-What uniqueness do they look for in candidate they want to hire?
+Well, we have seen the key access points and what headhunter firms look for, but what about venture capitalists themselves?
+What uniqueness do they look for in candidates they want to hire?

 Each VC firm focuses on diverse things and searches for unique traits in candidates.